tenindra/tenindra.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I'm a Research Scientist (equivalent to Assistant Professor) at the <a href='https://www.r-ccs.riken.jp/en/'>RIKEN Center for Computational Science</a>.
-My research focuses on developing efficient, scalable, and theoretically robust algorithms, with particular emphasis on AI, big data analytics, graphs, and combinatorial problems.
+I'm a Research Scientist (equivalent to Assistant Professor) at the RIKEN Center for Computational Science.
+I develop algorithms that are simple in principle, scalable in practice, and shaped by a theoretical lens with an emphasis on formalization.
+With experience applying my research in industry, I am particularly interested in bridging the gap between academic research and real-world deployment.
+My work centres on AI, graphs, large-scale datasets, and combinatorial problems.

-Having had the opportunity to apply some of my research in industry, I’m also keen to help bridge the gap between research and practice, so scientific advances can more easily translate into meaningful real-world impact.